-• Snowmass has EV charging stations in Lot 2 for electric vehicles.
-For summer 2020, TOSV is planning to implement a Skyhook Mobile Charging Station in Snowmass Town Park.
-The charging station is 100% renewable and off the grid.
+• Snowmass has EV charging stations in Lot 3, at Town Park, and by the Snowmass Housing Office for electric vehicles.
+In 2020, TOSV installed a Skyhook Mobile Charging Station in Snowmass Town Park.
+The charging station is 100% solar powered and off the grid.